Peace Society

-The Peace Society, International Peace Society or London Peace Society, originally known as the Society for the Promotion of Permanent and Universal Peace, was a pioneering British pacifist organisation that was active from 1816 until the 1930s.
+The Peace Society, International Peace Society or London Peace Society, originally known as the Society for the Promotion of Permanent and Universal Peace, was a British pacifist organisation that was active from 1816 until the 1930s.

 History

 Foundation

 The Society for the Promotion of Permanent and Universal Peace was founded after a meeting at the premises of William Allen, in Plough Court, Lombard Street in the City of London on 14 June 1816.
 Following the Battle of Waterloo the previous year and the decades of European conflict with Napoleon Bonaparte, it advocated a gradual, proportionate, and simultaneous disarmament of all nations and the principle of arbitration.
 Many of the founders came together under the banner of Christian abolitionism and a number were Quakers.

 The society in London helped establish auxiliary societies in various cities and towns across the United Kingdom; for instance at Doncaster and Leeds, Swansea and Neath, Newcastle, Birmingham, Liverpool, Bath, Bristol, Coventry, Exeter, Darlington, Leicester, Hull, Plymouth and Southampton; to name but a few.
 It published a monthly journal, The Herald of Peace, which was first printed in 1819.

 On 25 May 1836 the society held their twentieth anniversary meeting at the Exeter Hall on London's Strand.
 In 1843 they hosted the first International Peace Congress.

 Between 1817 and 1833 the society issued twelve tracts for its membership, which ran to multiple editions: